 Arctic Cat Inc. (hereinafter referred to as Arctic Cat) extends a limited warranty as described below on each new Arctic Cat ROV it assembles and on each genuine Arctic Cat ROV part and accessory assembled and sold by an authorized Arctic Cat ROV dealer.
 The limited warranty on an Arctic Cat ROV is extended to the original retail purchaser for the time periods described below; however, the balance of the remaining warranty may be transferred to another party unless the purchase is for commercial use (see below).
-Warranty coverage is only available in the country in which the original retail purchase occurs to the original retail purchaser resident in that country or to a transferee resident in that country of the balance of the remaining warranty.
+Warranty coverage is only available in the country in which the original retail purchase occurs to the original retail purchaser resident in that country of the balance of the remaining warranty.